 Finished hat should measure 12″ (from top of head to brim) x 19-22″ wide based on head size and how stretchy your yarn is.

 In second ch from hook sc to end of row.
 Ch 1 turn (check that row one measures approximately 12″ or 33 cm).
-If you’re measurement is a bit off or if you crochet tight go up a hook size.
+If your measurement is a bit off or if you crochet tight go up a hook size.

 Hat will measure 12″ from top to bottom